MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/slider.md

 A slider has a large touch target.
 To maintain touch accessibility, a slider should be positioned far enough away from the edge of the display.

-When you’re designing a custom slider, consider ways to present all the necessary info to the user with as little clutter as possible.
+When you're designing a custom slider, consider ways to present all the necessary info to the user with as little clutter as possible.
 Use a value label if a user needs to know the units in order to understand the setting; find creative ways to represent these values graphically.
 A slider that controls volume, for example, could display a speaker graphic without sound waves at the minimum end of the slider, and a speaker graphic with sound waves at the maximum end.

 ## Get the sample code